apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/CentralizedCacheManagement.md

     The NameNode will use this as the amount of milliseconds between subsequent path cache rescans.
 This calculates the blocks to cache and each DataNode containing a replica of the block that should cache it.

-    By default, this parameter is set to 300000, which is five minutes.
+    By default, this parameter is set to 30000, which is thirty seconds.

 *   dfs.datanode.fsdatasetcache.max.threads.per.volume